gangeshbaskerr/DriverDrowsinessDetection-OneAPI/README.md

     _How to preprocess the data dowloaded from kaggle so that the machine learning could happen in a much better and efficient way._

 5) **Different aspects of drowsiness during driving  :**
-    _I have studied the different causes and reasons for drowsiness to occur and how to resolve it_
+    _I have studied the different causes and reasons for drowsiness to occur and how to resolve it._

 6) **Facial regions and drowsiness:**
     _I have studied how the facial landmarks are identified using an ocular feature called eye aspect ratio and face landmarks.Eye regions are detected           and extracted as regions of interest using a facial cue detector and The eye aspect ratio values are then calculated, analyzed and saved for each image._